wat is user generated content

 • Would you recommend our product/service?
 If so, why?

-Answers to those questions make for fantastically powerful UGC.
+Answers to those questions make for a fantastically powerful UGC.

 Just take this response, for example: “I chose CLIENT because I was looking for a simple way to organize my receipts, and their software does exactly that.
 I couldn’t imagine using anyone else - I recommend them to everyone I know!”